 Types of Machine Learning

 So, that’s how machine learning works.
-However, just like there are different teaching methods, there are also different training methods, each with the same end goal: train the AI to make correct predictions.
+However, just like there are different teaching methods, there are different training methods.
+The three main types of machine learning — supervised, unsupervised, and reinforced — all have the same end goal, to train the machine to make correct predictions.

 Supervised Machine Learning